The Phoenix Boys Choir: History

 Founded in 1947 by Dr. Harvey K Smith, the Phoenix Boys Choir has programs featuring training in voice, music theory, and performance for boys age 7 to 14.
 Currently, there are approximately 125 young boys and men participating.
+In 2023, the choir marked its 75th anniversary.

 Performances

 Each year the choir performs a full and varied season, beginning in the early fall and ending in late May or early June, followed by their annual concert tour.

-Of all of the choir's annual performances, the most attended and highly publicized are their series of Holiday concerts performed in December.
+Of all of the choir's annual performances, one of the most attended and highly publicized are their series of Holiday concerts performed in December.
 These concerts are performed in churches and concert halls across the Valley of the Sun and contain both Christmas and Hanukkah pieces.
 In recent years the choir has been invited to sing annually at the Arizona Biltmore Resort's tree lighting ceremony.

 The choir performs a classics concert—usually in February—featuring traditional pieces in the boys' choir repertoire and one or two annual Pops concerts—usually in May.
 The program of the pops concert generally is culled from the traditions of Americana, the American Songbook, Broadway show tunes, and pieces from contemporary film, television, and other popular outlets.
 These concerts often feature a special guest performer.

 Current conductors and staff

 Herbert Washington became the Artistic Director of the choir in June 2019 upon the retirement of Georg Stangelberger.
 Herbert has been both a boys' choir member under Dr. Smith as well as having directed the Cadet and Masters choirs in previous years under Maestro Stangelberger.

-Christopher Keene is the current conductor of the Cadet and Town Choirs.
+Travis White is the current conductor of the Cadet Choir, and Kirk Douglas is the current conductor of the Town Choir.